 Recipe Notes and Tips

-- To avoid bitter pesto: Olive oil contains polyphenols that can turn bitter if overworked in a food processor.
-To avoid this, you could process the other ingredients first, then add the olive oil last until just dispersed into the sauce.
-Basil can also be bitter, so give it a taste before using it – a little extra salt/nutritional yeast or even a pinch of sugar could help neutralize the bitterness.
+- To avoid bitter pesto: Olive oil contains polyphenols that turn bitter if overworked in a food processor.
+To avoid this, add the olive oil last.
+Basil can also be bitter– a little extra salt/nutritional yeast or a pinch of sugar helps neutralize bitterness.

-- For mellow garlic flavor: Use roasted garlic instead of raw.
-OR soak the raw garlic in ice water for 10-15 minutes before using it.
+- To mellow garlic flavor: Use roasted garlic or soak the raw garlic in ice water for 10-15 minutes before using.

 More Vegan Sauce Recipes

-If you try this simple nut-free avocado pesto recipe, I’d love a comment and ★★★★★ recipe rating below.
-Also, please don’t forget to tag me in re-creations on Instagram or Facebook with @elavegan #elavegan—I love seeing them.
+If you try this nut-free avocado pesto recipe, I’d love a comment and ★★★★★ recipe rating below.
+Also, please don’t forget to tag me in recreations on Instagram or Facebook with @elavegan #elavegan—I love seeing them.

 Ingredients